Arthur-Milchior/Anki-postpone-reviews/README.md

 cards than usual).

 ### Second constraint
-This add-on should also satisfy a second constraint.
-You don't need it to review cards.
+This add-on should also satisfy a second constraint: you don't need it to review cards.

 You'll use this add-on to change the due date of cards.
 But once it's done and you have synchronized your deck, you can see the cards on any computer, phone, or using Ankiweb.

 ## Usage
 You can either add delays to every card, to a deck (and it's subdecks) or to cards selected in the browser.

-### All cards
+### Step 1: choose the cards to be postponed
-In the main window, open `tools` then "Postpone cards".
+* **All cards:** In the main window, open `Tools>Postpone cards`.

-### Deck
-Click on the gear, near to a browser line.
-Click on "Postpon cards".

-### Selected cards
+* **By deck:** On the Decks page, click on the gear icon of the deck you want to postpone.
+Then click `Postpone cards`.
+(This will include subdecks.)

-In the browser, select every card you want to move.
-Select `Edit`, then select `Postpone cards`, and the delay will only be added to cards which you have selected and which are due.
+* **Select cards:** In the browser, select every card you want to move.
+Click `Edit>Postpone cards` in the toolbar.
+The delay will only be added to cards which you have selected and which are due.

-### Both cases
+### Step 2: input the number of days to postpone
 A window will ask you how many days of delay you want to add.
 Enter the number, and press ok.

 The number can be either negative or positive.
-It means you can also remove days.
-This may mostly be useful if you figure out you have added too many days.
+It means you can also remove days, which is useful if you added too many days.

 The interval of each card is also changed, to reflect the change in due date.
-See the configuration section below to learn more about it.
+See the configuration section below.

 ## Configuration
 The documentation for the configuration file can be found on